makusan8/kubernetes/README.md

 ```

-Now we only have one pod of CoreDNS :
+- Now we only have one pod of coredns running :

 ```
 # check dns